The IFB Beat 7-7 Edition

 Q: What do you enjoy most about working at IFB?

-Q: What’s a quote or piece of advice you would give to a friend?
+Q: What’s a quote or word of advice you’d give to a friend?

 Winston-Salem Facility Support Groups: